 Conceptual Review Meetings

 Are you interested in developing a project or open a business within the City of Owosso?
 The City of Owosso Staff is happy to hold a Conceptual Review Meeting with parties interested in investing in the community.
 To schedule a Conceptual Review Meeting, please submit a letter detailing your proposal, accompanied by a set of concept plans to the Community Development Staff.
 Staff will schedule a meeting with you once the items have been received.
-During this meeting, City Staff will provide you with feedback on your proposal and give you direction on the next steps you will need to take.
+During this meeting, City Staff will provide you with feedback on your proposal, discuss any applicable zoning regulations, walk you through the approval process for your proposal, provide you with copies of all applicable documents and discuss any potential incentives, if available.

 City of Owosso Planning & Zoning Development Guide